paljs/prisma-tools/packages/create/README.md

 };
 ```

-## Contributing
+# Configuration

-This package is part of the PalJS ecosystem.
-For contributing guidelines, please refer to the main repository.
+This package uses the configuration options passed to the `AppGenerator` constructor.
+No additional configuration files are required.

-## License
+# License

 MIT License - see the LICENSE file for details.